rohanburger/digital_portfolio_18-10-2025/README.md

  - **Task: **  I was tasked with reading though the documentation for Professional Networking and complete the quiz , the purpose of professional networking was to teach us how to build a professional relationship with other professionals.
  - **Action:** I read through the documentation , to ensure I understood the purpose of Professional Networking and to be able to complete the quiz.
- - **Result:** The results of the professsional networking quiz was 100%.
+ - **Result:** The results of the professional networking quiz was 100%.

 ## Workplace Etiquette